carlosvini/serve2/README.md

 # serve2

-This contraption can be used as an alternative to the PHP builtin webservice in scenarios where you need more than one connection but for some reason can't install a real web server like NGINX, Apache, Lighttpd or Caddy.
+This contraption can be used as an alternative to the PHP built-in web server in scenarios where you need more than one connection but for some reason can't install a real web server like NGINX, Apache, Lighttpd or Caddy.

 __NEVER USE IT IN PRODUCTION.__